DougTheDruid/SoT-ESP-Framework/FAQ.md

 Note: There are some offsets hardcoded into the program, it is possible those hardcoded offsets CAN change and cause your issues.

+### Why can't I see (world) player names anymore?!
+As of patch 2.5.3, it appears we are unable to collect all the player names on the entire server.
+Previously, we would read data from the `AthenaPlayerState` actors present regardless of your location and the subsequent `PlayerName` attribute from that actor.
+It appears that field no longer provides meaningful data (intentional by the dev's or otherwise), so we now rely on crew data to help us learn more about the server we are on.

+It is possible that once you interact with a player (e.g. they are close enough to you to render), we could store that data as a reference for building a "Crew list" after that interaction, but you will need to build that yourself.

 ## General Questions
 ### How can I contact you?
 Please, before contacting me ensure that you have read through the entire `readme.md` and `faq.md` files: